ddneat/tropic/README.md

 # Tropic Test Runner

-__Tropic might have a bright future, however it still lacks cetrain features which might be useful.
+__Tropic already supports a bunch of great features, however it's still a work in progress.
 Please verify if your needs are already implemented before jumping on the tropic experience.__

 Tropic already offers following features: